WAITOMO: ABOUT & HISTORY

 Launch your adventures in Waitomo with an exploration of the famous Waitomo Caves.
 Clocking in at number 14 amongst New Zealand Automobile Association’s “101 Kiwi Must-Do's", the Waitomo Caves are often rated by Kiwi Experience passengers as their favourite New Zealand experience.

 Slap on a wetsuit with the qualified cavers at the Legendary Black Water Rafting Company, and explore the wild labyrinths that consist of tight crawl spaces, glassy cave pools and cavernous tunnels.
-Their epic five hour Black Abyss tour begins with a sweet abseil down a 35 metre tomo and includes tubing in an underground river, a pitch dark flying fox ride as well as waterfall jumps, slides and climbs.
+Their epic five hour Black Abyss tour begins with a sweet abseil down a 35 metre tomo and includes tubing in an underground river, a pitch-black flying fox ride as well as waterfall jumps, slides and climbs.

 An equal ‘must see’ experience is a boat journey into to the world-famous Waitomo Glowworm Caves.
 The glowworms, while beautiful, are actually nightmarish creatures that use their bright bluish hue to attract unsuspecting prey in their spiderweb-like threads.